-Before you begin, separate the PCBs into individual boards and break off the tabs from each using needle-nose or flat-head pliers.
-You should be left with the three PCBs shown to the right.
+The first thing you need to do is separate the PCBs into 3 separate boards and break off the tabs from each using needle-nose or flat-head pliers.
+You should be left with the PCBs shown to the right.